Days of MRJ regional jet delays are over, manufacturer says

 “As we see consolidation in general in the marketplace, we bring much needed choice,” he said.

-The project is backed by Japan’s Mitsubishi Heavy Industries (MHI) (7011.T), which already makes aircraft components, such as wing boxes, for the Boeing (BA.N) 737.
+The project is backed by Japan’s Mitsubishi Heavy Industries (MHI), which already makes aircraft components, such as wing boxes, for the Boeing 737.

 Daniel Lochmann, global marketing communications director at MHI, said that making a whole new jet helped it improve manufacturing processes.